aurajs/website/source/faq.md

 Web apps are all about the end user experience (UI, DOM elements).
 The web development ecosystem is all about much more low level stuff.
 We need a way to package higher level abstractions and make them truly reusable, and that's what Aura is all about.

-Need some more reasons to use Aura?:
+Need some more reasons to use Aura?
+Let's name a few:

 * It's basically **glue** for your application components, making it trivial to tie together a number of independently created components into a fully functional application.
 * A complete event-bus supporting **application-level and component-level communication** mean you have control over what is getting triggered in your app